What is Macular Degeneration?

 How these medications work

 They inhibit the growth of the abnormal blood vessels that cause wet AMD as well as treat swelling of the macula due to wet AMD.

 The goal of injection treatment

 The goal is to prevent further loss of vision.
 Most AMD patients treated with these medications have more normal-appearing maculas with less fluid and improvement in the quality of their vision.
 Although some patients regain some vision, there are no guarantees that medication injection treatment will restore lost vision or prevent further loss.

 How the medications are given

-After the eye is numbed with drops, the medication is painlessly injected into the vitreous (jelly-like substance inside the eye).
-The patient is then free to leave and resume activities.
+First, your eye is numbed with drops.
+Then, the medication is almost painlessly injected into the vitreous (jelly-like substance inside the eye).
+After, you are free to leave and resume normal activities.

 How often you may need injections